-When a wildfire is detected, the UAV can issue a real-time alert to the remote forest monitoring station.
-In UAWM, timely data collection from ground sensors is critical, as expired information may lead to inaccurate situational awareness, endangering emergency responders.
-To assess data freshness, the Age of Information (AoI) is utilized.
-It represents the time difference between the current instant and the generation timestamp of the latest received sensor measurement~\cite{10278748}.
+If a wildfire is detected, the UAV can send a real-time warning to the remote forest monitoring station.
+In UAWM, timely data collection by ground sensors is critical, as outdated information can lead to inaccurate situational awareness and put responders at risk.
+The Age of Information (AoI) is used to assess data timeliness.
+It represents the time difference between the current time and the generation timestamp of the last sensor measurement received~\cite{10278748}.
 AoI accounts for both the time elapsed since data generation and network-related delays, including those caused by transmission latency and inefficient data collection scheduling.
-Improper trajectory control of the UAV can result in greater distances to ground sensors, which in turn lengthens the AoI and increases the likelihood of data loss.
-In addition, the AoI of different ground sensors can vary significantly due to the heterogeneous and environment-dependent nature of sensor data generation.
-Consequently, the joint optimization of the UAV velocity control and data collection scheduling for AoI minimization presents a challenging problem.
-Moreover, aggressive UAV maneuvers can degrade link quality by increasing signal attenuation, thereby causing retransmissions and further increasing AoI.
-Conversely, overly conservative UAV movements prolong mission time and delay data acquisition, also leading to AoI degradation.
+Improper flight path control of the UAV can increase the distance to ground sensors, This increases the probability of data loss and extends the AoI.
+Additionally, the AoI of different ground sensors can vary significantly due to the heterogeneous and environment-dependent nature of sensor data generation.
+Consequently, jointly optimizing UAV velocity and the data collection schedule to minimize the average AoI is a challenging problem.
+Furthermore, aggressive UAV maneuvers can degrade link quality by increasing signal attenuation, leading to retransmissions and further increasing AoI.
+Conversely, overly conservative UAV movements extend mission time and delay data acquisition, which also degrades AoI.

-A common trend in UAWM is the use of Deep Reinforcement Learning (DRL) to optimize data collection schedule and velocity, thus minimizing the average AoI~\cite {9292613},~\cite{emami2023deep}.
-While DRL offers promising opportunities for autonomous decision-making, its challenges, such as low sampling efficiency, problems in translating simulations to reality, and the need for careful model tuning, can pose limitations, especially in fast-moving, safety-critical areas such as wildfire monitoring.
-These concerns are particularly relevant in the context of online DRL, where models need to learn and adapt in real time, which may not be feasible in urgent emergency scenarios~\cite {9904958},~\cite{9920736}.
+A common trend in UAWM is the use of Deep Reinforcement Learning (DRL) to optimize data collection schedules and velocities, thereby minimizing the average AoI~\cite{9292613}.
+While DRL presents promising opportunities for autonomous decision-making, challenges such as low sampling efficiency, difficulties in transferring simulations to real-world applications, and the need for careful model tuning can pose limitations, especially in fast-moving, safety-critical domains like wildfire monitoring.
+These concerns are particularly relevant for online DRL, where models must learn and adapt in real time, which may not be feasible during emergencies.~\cite{9920736} \cite{9904958}.